 Lately, however, there’s been concern about the fact that your ISP can monitor what you’re doing.
-Specifically, they can see every remote site or service you connect to, and can examine all data not otherwise encrypted you exchange with those servers.
+Specifically, they can see every remote site or service you connect to, and examine all unencrypted data you exchange with those servers.

-The traditional approach to protect yourself from open WiFi sniffing is to use WPA1 encryption built into the WiFi specification.
+The traditional approach to protect yourself from open WiFi sniffing is to use the WPA1 encryption built into WiFi.

 This secures the path between your computer and the WiFi’s access point.
 Hopefully, it’s how your home WiFi is configured, so as to prevent nearby homes or others from connecting to your WiFi, and through it, to your network, without the appropriate encryption password.